 Provide conducted the Client Experience Study, the first of its kind and a major contribution to the field, to deepen our understanding about what clients prefer and learn more about the impact of our Abortion Referrals Training.
 Conducted with patients at family planning clinics in the South, our study examined their pregnancy options counseling experience and whether they were satisfied with their care.

 Abortion care is often stigmatized, and both clients and providers tell us they are hesitant to bring up the topic.
 However, clients are better able to have a more honest, effective conversation about what they actually want and need when providers offer all options in an unbiased, respectful way.
 The findings from our study underscore that providers should proactively name all options, including abortion, and offer to discuss any the client is interested in.
-An article on a key finding from our study will be published in the highly respected peer-reviewed journal Contraception.
+An article on a key finding from our study has been published in the highly respected peer-reviewed journal Contraception.

 What Clients Prefer